pwnrod/game-library/README.md

-# Game Library
+# Game Library Project

-This is a practice project for improving skills with React.
-This project will reinforce the basic fundamentals of React and leverage the following concepts and ideas:
+This is a practice project for creating a browsable directory of video games with React.
+The focus for v1 of this project is on React basics.
+The scope of React functionality covered in this project is:

 -   Components
 -   Props